elasticpath/react-pwa-reference-storefront/.github/ISSUE_TEMPLATE.md

 ### Step 1: Are you in the right place?

   * For issues or feature requests related to the code **in this repository** file a Github issue.
+  * For issues relating to EP-Commerce, or Cloud Ops in relation to the reference store please Open a Support ticket.

 ### Step 2: Describe your environment